Assessor: Eric Axelsen

 A. Initially the Assessor is informed of a change in property value by observation and through a building (or demolition) permit issued from the Code Enforcement Officer's.
 The permit identifies the property by name and through a tax identification and/or grid number and it describes the change that will take place.

 A. The Assessor examines the plans or other information relating to the proposed change.
 The property is then physically inspected possibly during construction and when the construction is complete.

 Q. What ANALYSIS does the Assessor do?

 A. The Assessing Office uses three forms of analysis in the valuation of property.
 On residential property the Cost Analysis and the Market Approach are the two most common forms of valuation used.
 With commercial or industrial property the Income Analysis is also used.

 Q. What is the primary consideration in making an ASSESSMENT?

 A. When establishing an assessment for the tax roll, market value is the primary consideration.
-This is the basis for assessment value, which takes into account an inter-comparison between the assessment of similar properties within the municipality.
+This is the basis for assessment value.
+The assessment must be based on market sales, not other assessed properties within the Town.